DataRootUniversity/ds-fundamentals/docker-flask-project/DOC.md

     from datetime import datetime as dt

     from core import db
-    from .base import Model
+	from models.base import Model
-    from .relations import association
+	from models.relations import association

     class Actor(Model, db.Model):